provable-things/truffle-starter/README.md

 &nbsp;

-## :mortar_board: __Running The Tests__
+### :mortar_board: __Running The Tests__

-When you installed the dependencies, you got another part of the Oraclize ecosystem that we call the __*[Ethereum-Bridge](https://github.com/oraclize/ethereum-bridge)*__.
+When you unboxed this, it installed the dependencies it needs including another part of the Oraclize ecosystem that we call the __*[Ethereum-Bridge](https://github.com/oraclize/ethereum-bridge)*__.
 It allows you to test Oraclize functionality on local test-nets!
 Also, did you know that Truffle can spin up a local ethereum-blockchain itself in order to run tests?
 These two things combined are super useful when developing your smart-contracts, as a fast test-turnover incentivizes more thorough testing which is _always_ a good thing!

 To help even more, we've written a script inside the *`package.json`* that came inside your Truffle box - go and have a peek at it now.
 It'll start the bridge with the right settings which will make your development super easy and fast, watch: